 - Take your time and work over the entire surface.
-Be sure to wipe up any sqeeze-out with a papertowel as you go over the edges.
+Be sure to wipe up any squeeze-out with a soft, lint-free cloth as you go over the edges.
 If you encounter an air bubble, use the plastic side of the squeegee to push the bubble to the closest edge.

 - Now for the fun part, time to peel off the transfer paper!
-Start in any corner and peel up the white transfer paper.
-It's best to pull the paper 180 degrees directly away from where you started.
+Start at any corner and peel up the transfer paper.
+It's best to pull the paper back upon itself at 180 degrees directly away from where you started.

 - Wipe up any remaining solution and inspect again for air bubbles.
 If you can, push them to the edge so they dissipate.
 If you can't get the bubble to budge, use the point of an x-acto blade to poke a small hole in the bubble.
 Smooth it out with the microfiber side of the squeegee.
 A lot of the smaller imperfections will disappear on their own once the car sits in the sun.